nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 1.02.A01) Effective Health Service Management

-- Gradually increase government expenditure on health to at least 3% of the GDP

-- within a short period.
+- Gradually increase government expenditure on health to at least 3% of the GDP within a short period.

-- Utilize funds efficiently and transparently while actively combating corruption in

-- the health sector.
+- Utilize funds efficiently and transparently while actively combating corruption in the health sector.

 ##### 1.02.A02) Digital Health

-- Digitize patient records and information to enhance the effectiveness and

-- efficiency of the health services information system.
+- Digitize patient records and information to enhance the effectiveness and efficiency of the health services information system.

-- Implement online registration for medical appointments to minimize waiting

-- times at health services institutions.
+- Implement online registration for medical appointments to minimize waiting times at health services institutions.

 ##### 1.02.A03) Health Promotion and Disease prevention

-- • Implement community-based mechanisms to identify, manage, and treat chronic

-- non-communicable diseases.

-- • Conduct annual health screenings for all individuals over the age of 40.

-- • Promote healthy lifestyles, including exercise, walking, and cycling.

-- • Develop programs to identify and address behaviors of school children who may

-- lead to anti-social activities and are vulnerable to risks.

-- • Establish health promotion programs to control severe and chronic malnutrition

-- and obesity.

 ##### 1.02.A04) Food Safety

-- • Establish an organization to regulate food-related advertisements and implement

-- a code of ethics to ensure advertisements provide accurate information to

-- consumers.

-- • Control substandard food and beverage production, import, distribution, and

-- sale.

-- • Mandate proper labelling of food products, including disclosure of all ingredients.

 ##### 1.02.A05) Occupational Health, safety and wellbeing

-- • Conduct assessments of occupational health and safety based on their nature of

-- work for identified workplaces and issue certifications accordingly.

-- • Provide medical expenses coverage and appropriate allowance to employees who

-- meet with accidents during work, until they return to their duties.

 ##### 1.02.A06) Elderly Care

-- Implement a comprehensive package of activities to promote physical and mental

-- well-being, ensuring a healthy life for the elderly population.
+- Implement a comprehensive package of activities to promote physical and mental well-being, ensuring a healthy life for the elderly population.

-- Provide guidance and conduct counselling programs before retirement to

-- maintain physical and mental health.
+- Provide guidance and conduct counselling programs before retirement to maintain physical and mental health.

-- Introduce specialized geriatric clinics in disease prevention institutions for
+- Introduce specialized geriatric clinics in disease prevention institutions for elderly care.

-- elderly care.

 ##### 1.02.A07) Primary Care:

-- • Appointing a family physician and health staff for 5,000 to 10,000 population.

-- • Cluster health institutions into primary care institutions (base hospitals),

-- secondary care institutions (general hospitals), and tertiary care institutions

-- (teaching hospitals) to ensure effective and continuous care.

-- • Implement satellite clinics to provide specialized health services (including visits

-- by specialist consultants) in family physician unit areas.

-- • Establish facilities for mental, speech, auditory, occupational, and community

-- physical therapy.

 ##### 1.02.A08) Hospital care

-- • Ensure every hospital-admitted patient has a bed and necessary facilities.

-- • Enhance ward management and nursing care plans regularly and improve nursing

-- care for all patients in each ward.

-- • Establish daily treatment centers in every hospital.

-- • Certify all laboratory tests and procedures in government health institutions

-- according to ISO standards and provide 24/7 phone access to medical professionals

-- and nurses.

-- • Reorganize hospital development committees involving professionals and all

-- community groups.

 ##### 1.02.A09) Specialized care

-- An extended cardiology unit, oncology unit, ophthalmic unit and nephrology

-- unit with facilities in each district/province.
+- An extended cardiology unit, oncology unit, ophthalmic unit and nephrology unit with facilities in each district/province.

 ##### 1.02.A10) Patients Safety

-- Introduce a patient charter to ensure accountability of health workers and protect
+- Introduce a patient charter to ensure accountability of health workers and protect patients’ rights.

-- patients’ rights.

 - Ensure quality health services to achieve “zero preventable deaths. ”

-- Establish a service feedback unit to investigate complaints from patients and
+- Establish a service feedback unit to investigate complaints from patients and caregivers independently.

-- caregivers independently.

 ##### 1.02.A11) Emergency care

-- • Deploy trained emergency medical response teams for ambulance services,

-- including Suwasariya.

 ##### 1.02.A12) Provision of essential Drugs